 What to serve with goulash soup?

-Goulash soup is a great dish to make when having to feed a large group of people.
-It is easy to make in advance and it tastes even better warmed up.
+This Gulaschsuppe recipe is a great dish to make for a large group of people.
+It is easy to prepare in advance and tastes even better warmed up.

-In recent years it has become a favourite dish for new year’s eve parties.
+In recent years it has become a favorite dish for New Year’s Eve parties, so it is also often called "Mitternachtsuppe" - midnight soup.
 In Germany at midnight, everybody leaves the house to let off fireworks.
-Your guests will love you for offering a warm soup, after coming back in from the cold.
+Your guests will love you for offering a warm soup after coming back in from the cold.

-When planning a goulash party factor in around 150 g (5 oz) of meat per person as a rough measurement.
+Whether you are planning a goulash party or want to bring some gulaschsuppe to a German Potluck, plan for around 150 g (5 oz) of meat per person as a rough measurement.

-Goulash Soup is the perfect dish to make in advance and is one of those dishes which tastes even better the next day warmed up.
+Goulash soup is the perfect dish to make in advance and is one of those dishes that tastes even better the next day warmed up.

-You can keep your goulash soup in an airtight contender in the fridge for up to 4-5 days.
+You can keep your leftover goulash soup in an airtight container in the fridge for up to 4-5 days.
 It freezes well, up to three months.

 Recipe